'60 Minutes' Fails to Mention Harm to Batwa in Gorilla Segment: Write Them!

 My team's work at Redemption Song Foundation is just a tiny piece of the puzzle but as a lifelong mountain gorilla enthusiast —since age 13—I realized the culpability we all have in righting this wrong later in life.
 This is why I founded this nonprofit in 2014 after first visiting Uganda and the mountain gorillas as a journalist on assignment.
 I saw the injustice, the misplaced blame on the Batwa that led to their eviction (some directly connected to my childhood hero Dian Fossey and her writings about the Batwa), the exorbitant amounts of money made by international and Ugandan/African tourism companies that give peanuts to the Batwa people who have suffered while others fill their coffers, and the mountain gorillas thrive.
 And in fact, recent reports in the Democratic Republic of the Congo (DRC), 1 of 3 countries with mountain gorillas, showed Batwa being murdered and raped systematically by park guards on the Rwanda border.
 There are direct connections here.

-Due to Rwandan President Paul Kagame's refusal to acknowledge tribe and ethnicity in Rwanda due to the horrific genocide that occured in 1994, the plight of the Twa/Batwa in that country gets ignored, yet a recent report noted that 77% of the Rwandan Twa are illiterate, 51% percent have never attended school, 47% have no farmland and 30% are unemployed (similar stats exist in Uganda).
+Due to Rwandan President Paul Kagame's refusal to acknowledge tribe and ethnicity in Rwanda due to the horrific genocide that occurred in 1994, the plight of the Twa/Batwa in that country gets ignored, yet a recent report noted that 77% of the Rwandan Twa are illiterate, 51% percent have never attended school, 47% have no farmland and 30% are unemployed (similar stats exist in Uganda).

 The 60 Minutes show mentions "how little land" is left for the gorillas using an image of a Rwandan park, with zero mention of the fact Batwa have literally NO land owned by themselves, yet the mountain gorillas are living on, and tourists are paying thousands to visit these forests that is their ancestral land!
 The show also said mountain gorillas live up to 45 years.
 This frustrated my daughter (who is Batwa) who exclaimed, "We don't even live that long!"
 Since 2014, we have lost 4 Batwa from the one small village RSF works in (Amos, Joy, Frida, and Jonah), and of them only one of them lived to be over 45 years old.
 The segment further said this region has some of the most luxurious lodges in the world then says 10% goes to the community (note, NOT the Batwa….
 Who actually should own their ancestral land and even recently won a lawsuit in Uganda that suggests they deserve compensation).
 The school the segmented touted on air as a "win" from the meager 10% given to locals looked to be one of the dumpiest in the world, compared to even the poorest ones in America, yet the lodges for foreign tourists are the most luxurious?
 And they claimed that Ellen DeGeneres paid to have a new laboratory built to analyze gorilla shit, while, once again, the Batwa people don't get anything.
 The Batwas' loss is directly connected to the mountain gorillas' success story.
 Don't get it twisted.